Cisco ACI

 Microservices

 Distributed systems are more fine-grained now, with Kubernetes driving microservices.
-Microservices is a fast-moving topic involving the breaking down applications into many specific services.
+Microservices is a fast-moving topic involving the breaking down of applications into many specific services.
 All services have their lifecycles, collaborating.
 Splitting the Monolith with microservices is not a new idea ( the term is ), but the emergence of new technologies has a profound effect.

 The specific domains/containers require constant communication and access to each other’s services.
 Therefore, a strategy needs to be maintained to manage container interaction.
 For example, how do we scale containers?
 What’s the process for container failure?
 How do we react to container resource limits?

-Although Docker does help with container management, Kubernetes orchestration works on a different scale and looks at the entire application stack allowing management at a service/application level.
+Although Docker does help with container management, Kubernetes orchestration works on a different scale and looks at the entire application stack, allowing management at a service/application level.

 A management tool is required to govern and manage the life of containers, where they are placed, and to whom they can talk.
 Containers have a complicated existence, and many pieces are used to patch up their communication flow and management.
 We have updates, high availability, service discovery, patching, security, and networking.